FAT Brands Inc (NASDAQ:FATBB) Short Interest Update

-FAT Brands Inc (NASDAQ:FATBB – Get Rating) was the recipient of a large decline in short interest during the month of February.
-As of February 15th, there was short interest totalling 13,700 shares, a decline of 22.6% from the January 31st total of 17,700 shares.
-Based on an average daily trading volume, of 19,400 shares, the short-interest ratio is presently 0.7 days.
-Approximately 3.0% of the shares of the company are short sold.
+FAT Brands Inc (NASDAQ:FATBB – Get Rating) saw a large decline in short interest in the month of February.
+As of February 28th, there was short interest totalling 8,400 shares, a decline of 38.7% from the February 13th total of 13,700 shares.
+Based on an average daily volume of 11,800 shares, the days-to-cover ratio is presently 0.7 days.
+Approximately 1.8% of the shares of the company are short sold.

 The firm also recently announced a quarterly dividend, which was paid on Tuesday, March 1st.
-Shareholders of record on Tuesday, February 15th were issued a dividend of $0.13 per share.
-The ex-dividend date of this dividend was Monday, February 14th.
-This represents a $0.52 dividend on an annualized basis and a yield of 5.94%.
+Investors of record on Tuesday, February 15th were given a dividend of $0.13 per share.
+This represents a $0.52 annualized dividend and a yield of 6.68%.
+The ex-dividend date was Monday, February 14th.

 FAT Brands Inc is a franchising company which strategically acquires, markets and develops fast casual and casual dining restaurant concepts.
 It currently owns restaurant brands which includes Fatburger, Johnny Rockets, Buffalo’s Cafe, Buffalo’s Express, Hurricane Grill & Wings, Elevation Burger, Yalla Mediterranean and Ponderosa and Bonanza Steakhouses.